Recovery of Signals with Low Density: Recovery of Signals with Low delta -Density

-For such signals, we have $\delta(\vecx_{\setR^{(t-1)}})=\normzero{\vecx}-(t-1)$, which implies that the condition \eqref{eq:OMPalwayscondition} is met in all OMP iterations (by setting $t_\text{max}=\normzero{\vecx}$).
-This observation implies (i) that our condition does not contradict existing recovery guarantees for OMP and (ii) that sparse signals with constant modulus are worst-case signals from a \fref{thm:OMPrecovery} and OMP viewpoint.
-We note that property (ii) is a rather well-known fact that can also be observed via numerical simulations.
+We emphasize that for signals whose non-zero entries have constant modulus, both guarantees collapse to the well-known OMP recovery threshold in \fref{eq:classicalOMPcondition}.
+Indeed, for such signals $\delta(\vecx_{\setR^{(t-1)}})=\normzero{\vecx}-(t-1)$ and $\rho^{(t)}=0$.
+Setting $t_\textnormal{max}=\normzero{\vecx}$, both~\fref{eq:OMPconditionA} and~\fref{eq:OMPconditionB} are then met in all iterations if and only if \fref{eq:classicalOMPcondition} holds; the binding case being the first iteration $t=1$.
+This shows (i) that our conditions do not contradict existing recovery guarantees for OMP and (ii) that sparse constant-modulus signals are worst-case signals from an OMP perspective---this aspect is well-known and can also be observed via numerical simulations.

-We finally show a simple example that demonstrates superiority of \fref{thm:OMPrecovery} over the standard recovery guarantee~\eqref{eq:classicalOMPcondition}.
-Consider again an $\alpha$-decaying signal as in \fref{def:decayingsignal} and recall that for such signals $\delta(\vecx) \leq (1-\alpha)^{-1}$.
-If we remove the largest $t$ entries in $\vecx$, the bound $\delta(\vecx_{\setR^{(t)}}) \leq (1-\alpha)^{-1}$ continues to hold.
-Combining this bound with \eqref{eq:OMPsecondcondition}, we obtain

-By letting $\alpha\to0$, corresponding to very fast coefficient decay, we see that one can perform $t_\text{max}<1/\coha$ OMP iterations, without violating the conditions \eqref{eq:OMPfirstcondition} and \eqref{eq:OMPsecondcondition} of \fref{thm:OMPrecovery}.
-Hence, OMP is able to identify the indices associated to the largest $t_\text{max}$ entries (in magnitude), even for non-sparse signals having up to~$N_a$ non-zero entries.
-By truncating an $\alpha$-decaying signal to the largest $t_\text{max}<1/\coha$ entries, OMP is able to \emph{perfectly} recover the signal; this is roughly $2\times$ less restrictive than the standard condition \eqref{eq:classicalOMPcondition}.